 The technical ability to mount gems with an open back had evolved from the earlier closed back mounting style, but it was not often seen in Georgian jewelry.
 The use of tinted and silvered copper sheets to “foil” back many gems of the Georgian era required the continued use of a closed back.
 A foil and closed back combination is a signature element in Georgian jewelry.
 This process served to brighten diamonds and intensify colored stones, creating a richer, gleaming effect enabling the diamonds to twinkle and scintillate in the candlelight.
 While the foiling may have tarnished and faded with time, it is still appreciated as a quintessentially Georgian technology.

 Necklaces evolved from ribbon style chokers early in the period to grand glittering cascades of gems.
 Harlequin festoons of colored stones and monochromatic suites of diamonds and paste were created to adorn the ever increasing décolletage.
-Cut steel became popular with graduated drops, flowers and garlands.
+Cut steel became popular with graduated drops, flowers, and garlands.
 Starting in England with “up-cycled” horseshoe nails, the trend caught on in France c.
 1759 when King Louis XV “requested” that jewelry be donated to the state in order to fund French participation in the Seven Years War.
 The wealthy French adopted cut steel jewelry as a replacement for their donated (or hidden) gems.

 Girandole earrings, designed with a central bow-shaped motif suspending two pear-shaped drops flanking a third larger drop, were by far the most loved style for evening wear.
 Later, pendeloque earrings, comprised of a round or navette-shaped top suspending a bow and a matching larger drop became the preferred style.
 This evolution of earring style looked as if the outer flanking pendants from girandole style earrings had been removed.
 Earrings were designed with a hinged wire hook that threaded the ear from back to front and clicked into place on the earring.
 Another innovation, in 1773, allowed earrings to be “snapped” onto unpierced ears, resulting in more than a little discomfort for the wearer.

 Brooches evolved from the demure gemstone bouquets or giardinetti to magnificent naturalistic bouquets set en tremblant.
-Bows, feathers, crowns, cornocopia and crosses were other frequent themes from the period.
+Bows, feathers, crowns, cornucopia, and crosses were other frequent themes from the period.
 These motifs were often used in the creation of brooches with detachable pendants.
-Some of these brooches were fitted with loops on the reverse to allow a ribbon or chain to be threaded thereby transforming the brooch into pendant.
+Some of these brooches were fitted with loops on the reverse to allow a ribbon or chain to be threaded thereby transforming the brooch into a pendant.

 Rings were often styled with a larger central stone surrounded by small diamonds and were produced in every shape imaginable.
 Often, the large center stone was a foiled “lesser” stone or made of paste.
-Bands, set all around or half way with gemstones, were worn singly or in stacks.
+Bands set all around or half way with gemstones were worn singly or in stacks.
 Clusters of small diamonds were set in such a way as to appear more dramatic and important.

 Magnificent hairstyles required equally magnificent jeweled adornments.
 Tiaras, coronets, bandeaus and diadems in every motif from naturalistic to geometric were expressed in diamonds and colored gems.
-Aigrettes, combs and hairpins decorated with all manner of gems, cut steel and anything that would catch the light, poked out of towering wigs.
+Aigrettes, combs, and hairpins decorated with all manner of gems, cut steel and anything that would catch the light, poked out of towering wigs.